Ontario Opportunities Fund

 The government will send you a receipt for your Ontario Opportunities Fund contribution (usually issued in February) showing the tax year when the contribution was made.

-Use the dollar amount on the receipt to calculate a federal and provincial donations and gifts non-refundable tax credit on your return (follow the instructions for lines 349 of Schedule 1 and 5896 of the ON428 Form of the return).
+Use the dollar amount on the receipt to calculate a federal and provincial donations and gifts non-refundable tax credit on your return.
 You can:

 - claim it on the return for the year the contribution was made, or

 - carry it forward and claim it on your return for any of the next five years